jonnonz1/nz-statute-book/acts/public/2001/habeas-corpus-act-2001.md

   (a) no party to the proceeding is entitled to general or special discovery of the documents of any other party to the proceeding or to an order for security for costs; and
   (b) the High Court Rules concerning discovery and inspection of documents and security for costs do not apply.
 (6) No fee is payable to the High Court for filing any document in respect of an application.
-(7) Section 51E of the Judicature Act 1908 does not apply in respect of the form and manner of any application made under this Act.
+(7) Section 153 of the Senior Courts Act 2016 does not apply in respect of the form and manner of any application made under this Act.

 ### 8 Description of defendant by reference only to office
 A defendant may be described in an application by reference only to the defendant's office if the defendant is—